Valero Mount Vernon Ethanol Plant

 Mount Vernon, IN 47620

 (812) 833-3900, main

 (812) 833-3950, fax

 Valero's Mount Vernon ethanol plant is located in Mount Vernon, Indiana, in the far southwestern corner of the state on the Ohio River, the boundary with Kentucky.
 Part of the Evansville, Indiana, metropolitan area, Mount Vernon is approximately 190 miles southwest of Indianapolis.
 The biorefinery sits on 112 acres leased from the Ports of Indiana, and was completed by previous owner Aventine Renewable Energy in the fall of 2010.
 The facility uses a dry-grind production method and state-of-the-art technology to maintain industry-leading standards in production, safety, product quality and environmental stewardship.
-The Mount Vernon plant processes approximately 37 million bushels of corn into approximately 100 million gallons of ethanol and 320,000 tons of distillers grains per year.
-The plant employs more than 65 full-time personnel.
+The Mount Vernon plant processes approximately 35 million bushels of corn into approximately 100 million gallons of ethanol and 263,000 tons of distillers grains per year.
+The plant employs approximately 70 full-time personnel.

 The entire kernel of corn is converted to ethanol or distillers grains.
 Ethanol is an environmentally friendly, high-octane renewable fuel produced by fermenting converted corn starch with yeast.
 It is used as a blending agent with gasoline.
 Distillers grains are the co-product left after the ethanol is removed from fermented corn mash, and are sold as a valuable livestock feed.
 Distillers grains are high in protein, fat, vitamins and minerals, making an excellent feed supplement for beef and dairy cattle, swine and poultry.